Software manual

 Contributing

-If you are interested in contributing to the model, please contact the developers using the information on the main page.
+If you are interested in contributing to the model, please see the contributing page

 Atmosphere initialisation and variables